CrazyForks/DebDroid/README.md

 > [!WARNING]
 > The script only supports `aarch64`.
 It will terminate immediately if run on a different architecture.

-DebDroid provides a lightweight and minimal debian chroot environment for Android devices.
-It manages an isolated, native Debian, linux-like userland without depending on Termux or additional user-space layers.
+DebDroid provides a lightweight and minimal Debian chroot environment for Android devices.
+It manages an isolated, native Debian, Linux-like userland without depending on Termux or additional user-space layers.
 It's ideal for power users, developers, and tinkerers who want to run a sandboxed Debian environment as close to the actual Android system.

 ![Debian running on Android](debian.jpg)